girlenolima/spring-desktop-home-office-api/README.md

     > 📗  Projeto de banco de dados que enfatiza a adaptação gradual e incremental do design do banco de dados às mudanças nas necessidades de negócio e no uso da aplicação.
 Em oposição ao projeto de banco de dados tradicional, que tende a ser planejado e implementado de uma só vez, o projeto de banco de dados evolutivo é construído de forma incremental, com mudanças frequentes e iterativas no design do banco de dados à medida que o projeto evolui.

 - Content Negotiation - (JSON / XML ...)
     > 🌎 Content negotiation is the mechanism that is used for serving different representations of a resource to the same URI to help the user agent specify which representation is best suited for the user

     > 📗 É capacidade de um servidor rest disponibilizar diferentes versoes do mesmo objeto para atender o cliente de uma forma especifica.
 Exp: disponilizar umas lista em diferente formatos : HTML , JSON, CSV, XML, PDF , PNG ...

+- Hateoas  - Hypermedia As the Engine Of Application
+     > 🌎 HATEOAS is an important concept in the development of REST (Representational State Transfer) applications.
+It is based on the idea that a client should be able to navigate the functionality of an application through hypermedia, such as hyperlinks and forms, present in server responses.
+In understanding, we have that this technology is a restriction that is part of the architecture of REST applications, whose goal is to help clients consume the service without the need for deep prior knowledge of the API.
+It is the final level of REST.

+     > 📗 HATEOAS é um conceito importante no desenvolvimento de aplicações REST (Representational State Transfer).
+Ele se baseia na ideia de que um cliente deve ser capaz de navegar pelas funcionalidades de uma aplicação através de hipermídia, como hiperlinks e formulários, presentes nas respostas dos servidores.
+Em entendimento temos que essa tecnlogia é uma estrição que faz parte da arquitetura de aplicações REST, cujo objetivo é ajudar os clientes a consumirem o serviço sem a necessidade de conhecimento prévio profundo da API. É o ultimo nivel do REST.

 # Good habits
 - Paginate search.